This article was originally published in the New Day Herald in 2012.

 Placing Judgments in the Light

-It’s important to look at our judgments, whatever they may be.
-We want to hold them up and cast them into the light.
-So let’s bring light unto all judgments, particularly those which would register on the scale as the greatest judgments.
+It’s important to look at our judgments, whatever they may be, to hold them up and cast them into the Light.
+We can bring the Light into all judgments, particularly those that would register on the scale as the greatest judgments.
 Perhaps there’s one judgment that you consider to be the greatest judgment.
-Bring that one into the light especially and remember to always ask for the highest good.
+Bring that one into the Light especially, and remember to always ask for the highest good.

 Empathy and Compassion

 It’s important to come to the realization that our mistakes, our errors, our encounters with evil if you will, whatever the negativity may be, are sufficient.
 It’s already enough.
 So there’s enough negativity, evil, errors, mistakes, sins, etcetera, such that we don’t need to add more.
 When we judge, we add to the negativity automatically.
 If nothing else, we add to our own negativity.
-Adding to the negativity equates to being stupid or acting stupid because what it does is create unnecessary burdens, pain, disturbance, anguish, suffering, restrictions, etc. None of that is necessary.
+Adding to the negativity equates to being or acting stupid because unnecessary burdens, pain, disturbance, anguish, suffering, restrictions, and so on, are created.
+More negativity is not necessary.
+We can choose to accept whatever is present and whatever has been done by choosing to bring forgiveness present.
+We can choose to express caring and loving regardless of the conditions that are present.

 Maybe you feel you can’t always keep your thoughts clean, clear and upright.
 Perhaps you think you don’t know how to steer clear of judgment.
-I suggest you do know how.
-It’s in your choices.
-Do you choose to judge?
-Are to clear out the judgment?
-To dismiss it?
-Or do you choose to hold onto your judgment?
-You can always choose forgiveness, especially those times when you’ve judged.
+I suggest you do know how by choosing to accept and be positive in your response.
+If you find you’re judging then have the wit to let go, to release yourself into the consciousness that is living love with and for all.

 Have compassion for yourself.
 Choose to forgive yourself for having judged.
 That is a key to forgiveness.